Complete the form to schedule a free consultation with a traffic lawyer

 Serious Consequences: Penalties you’re facing

 Reckless driving penalties in New Jersey include immediate and long-term consequences.
-According to the New Jersey Courts system, you face up to 60 days in jail, fines ranging from $50-$200, and five points added to your driving record.
-These points trigger insurance surcharges of $150 annually for three years—totaling $450 in additional costs.
+According to the New Jersey Courts system, penalties may include jail time, fines, and points added to your driving record.
+These points can also trigger long-term insurance surcharges.

 Beyond financial penalties, a reckless driving conviction creates a permanent criminal record.
 This can affect employment opportunities, professional licenses, and security clearances.
 Commercial drivers may face additional sanctions or license suspension.